khanshoaib3/minecraft-access/doc/README_BAK.md

 Adds the item durability into the tooltip.

-## Fall Detector

-Check the surrounding height difference and warn the user with a drop sound effect at the corresponding position.

-### Configuration Options

-1. Enabled = Enables this feature.
-2. Range = The player-centered detection range.
-3. Depth Threshold = The threshold for playing the sound effect.
-4. Sound Volume = The volume of the sound.
-5. Delay (in milliseconds) = Pauses the execution of this feature after each cycle for the given amount of milliseconds.

 ## Book Editing

 Press Use key while holding a [Book and Quill](https://minecraft.fandom.com/wiki/Book_and_Quill) item to open the book editing screen.